What personal information do we collect from the people that visit our blog, website or app, or through our interactions with our customers?

-When ordering or registering on our site, as appropriate, you may be asked to enter your Ratings, Call Wait Times, Actions or other details to help you with your experience.
+When registering on our site, as appropriate, you may be asked to enter your Ratings, Call Wait Times, Actions or other details to help you with your experience.

 When do we collect information?